Orange-Panda/Unity-Utilities/README.md

    https://github.com/Orange-Panda/Unity-Utilities.git
    ```

-## Features
-- **Game File**: Infrastructure for saving serializiable data in a json format to the persistent data path
-- **Encryption**: Encryptor for `Game Files` including a built in AES encryptor
-- **Lookup Table**: Infrastructure for finding assets/objects through a string key lookup
-- **Time Manager**: Pause/Unpause functionality that maintains a non one time scale override.
-- **Clamped Data Types**: Strictly maintain a numeric value between a min and max value.

 ### Extensions

 - `List.InBounds` and `Array.InBounds` to check for valid indecies.
 - Color: `MoveTowards` and `MoveTowardsAlpha` for moving values of a color by a distance delta
 - Color: `SetRGB`, `SetA` for copying specific values from one color to another